-Lornay Environmental Consulting (Pty) Ltd has been appointed by Imperative Link Trade 22 cc, "the applicant" to ensure compliance with the regulations set forth in the National Environmental Management Act (NEMA, Act 107 of 1998), as amended, along with the Environmental Impact Assessment Regulations of 2014, as amended.
-This appointment pertains to the Proposed Agricultural Expansion through the Establishment of Additional Cultivation Blocks on Erf 1995, McGregor, Robertson RD
+Lornay Environmental Consulting (Pty) Ltd has been appointed by the applicant, Mr. James Du Toit, to ensure compliance with the National Environmental Management Act (NEMA, Act 107 of 1998), as amended, and the Environmental Impact Assessment Regulations of 2014, as amended.
+This appointment relates to the unauthorised clearance of indigenous vegetation for the establishment of a single residential dwelling and associated infrastructure on Portion 48 of Farm 708, Franskraal.

-The Environmental Management Programme (EMPr) established herein is binding on the applicant and all successors in title or future developers, whether they assume ownership in whole or in part.
-This binding agreement covers the proposed development on Erf 1995, as detailed in this application and any future amendments to the approved layout or development plan.
+This Environmental Management Programme (EMPr) is binding on the applicant and all successors in title or future developers, whether ownership is transferred in whole or in part.
+The EMPr applies to the proposed development on Portion 48 of Farm 708, including any future amendments to the approved layout or development plan.

-Submission of this EMPr is in accordance with the requirements for a Basic Assessment as stipulated by NEMA.
-This Environmental Management Plan (EMP) serves as a guideline document for both the construction and postconstruction phases of the project, specifically for cultivation, ploughing, proposed placement of infrastructure on the aforementioned property.
+The submission of this EMPr forms part of the Basic Assessment process, as required by NEMA.
+It serves as a guiding document for both the construction and post-construction phases of the project, specifically addressing the clearance of vegetation, construction activities, and placement of infrastructure on the property.